nod/dealerbot/README.md

     along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA

-Please send any questions or comments to protering@users.sourceforge.net.
+Please send any questions or comments to [redacted so he doesn't get spammed]

 Modify pytbot.ini to point to the  IRC server you want to use.